modernserf/react-algebra/README.md

 ## Props and Render Callbacks

-There are two additional questions we need to resolve before we can apply this algebra to React.
-How do we handle props?
-React components typically have arguments besides `children`, which complicate component composition.
+Before we can apply this algebra to actual React code, we need to answer: how do we handle props?
+React components typically take many arguments besides `children`; 'normal' function composition isn't sufficient.
 How would we pass props to the child components?
 One approach is to pass all props to all components:

 ```js
 const X = ({ foo, bar, children }) =>